-Every year, 3.2 million children below the ages of 18-years become victims of bullying and one out of each four is most likely to become a bully.
-These statistics portray the disturbing reality of bullied children who go through emotional and physical abuse, which sometimes leads to life-long trauma; loneliness, unhappiness and a regular feeling of being unsafe.
+Every year, 3.2 million children below the age of 18 become victims of bullying and one out of four children is likely to become a bully.
+These statistics portray the disturbing reality of bullying as a part of our society.
+Children who are bullied go through emotional and physical abuse, which sometimes leads to life-long trauma; loneliness, unhappiness and a regular feeling of being unsafe.

 Bullying is a social vice and a prevalent problem, globally.
 It usually involves three parties: the victim, the perpetrator, and the bystander, and as parents, it is important that you find out which party your child belongs to.

-For you to join in the fight against bullying, mostly amongst children, you need to be aware if your child is a bully, is being bullied or just a bystander.
+As a parent, for you to join in the fight against bullying, you need to be aware if your child is a bully, is being bullied or just a bystander.
 After which you can educate the child about the dangers of bullying.
 Your child needs to know that bullying is unacceptable and punishable by law, irrespective of the age, sex, race or persons involved.

 Most importantly, encourage your child to take the pledge against bullying.
 This is your way of joining other parents in the fight against bullying as well as instilling a sense of responsibility in your child.

 Get your child to recite the Anti-bully Pledge:

 - I believe everyone deserves to feel safe at school, or anywhere they find themselves.